 Exmouth: The Royal Beacon

 We did indeed get a royal welcome at the Royal Beacon.
 Our sea-view room had spectacular views of both the sea and the town below.
 The room was very comfortable and well supplied with local caramels.
 The hotel had a cozy bar and a dining room with breakfast included.
-You can check reviews or book at Trip Advisor or Hotels.com.
+You can check reviews or book at Trip Advisor or Booking.com.